johannschopplich/zahnarzt-schopplich.de/README.md

 Micro website for my father's dental office.
 This is my take on a simple website powered by Vite SSG, with a focus on basic SEO to reach a 100 % in each Lighthouse score.

+This is a opiniated variation of [Vitesse](https://github.com/antfu/vitesse), dropping some features and adapting the boilerplate for my use-case.

 ## Features

 - ⚡️ [Vue 3](https://github.com/vuejs/vue-next), [Vite 2](https://github.com/vitejs/vite), [pnpm](https://pnpm.js.org/)